quijaman1988/SusanBuckDWAnotes/03_Laravel/16_Database_Primer.md

 ## Intro
-Databases are an essential component of most web applications; having a database allows your app to have &ldquo;memory&rdquo; over time by storing data that is easily retrieved, sorted, and altered.
+Databases are an essential component of most web applications; having a database allows your web application to have &ldquo;memory&rdquo; over time by storing data that is easily retrieved and manipulated.

 Databases consist of **tables**.
-For example, you might have a table to keep track of all your books or users.
+For example, you might have a table to keep track of *users* that have accounts on your site.

 Each table is like a spreadsheet, with **fields** (aka **columns**) describing your data (e.g. username, email, first name, last name) and **rows** which hold that data.